3DExtended/C-GameEngine/README.md

  - Write automated tests
  - Add samples for each component of the engine
- - Shader Class
-   - We need a way to load and handle shaders
-   - It would be nice if the shader class can register the uniforms variables by its own
  - Input Handler
    - Handle Key and Button inputs
  - Assets Loader